SkylineCommunications/dataminer-docs-connectors/connector/doc/Generic_Virtual_Embedder.md

 This connector uses a virtual connection and does not require any input during element creation.

-### Initialization

-Indicate if additional configuration of parameters is necessary in a newly created element.

-### Redundancy

-There is no redundancy defined.

 ## How to use

-This is a virtual connector that initializes DCF Connections at start-up.
+This is a virtual connector that initializes DCF connections at startup.

-The connector does not have data pages.
+The connector does not have any data pages.